 - If terms of the contract need to be changed, the freelancer must cancel and create a new contract with updated terms

 - Clients cannot initiate a contract -- the freelancer must

 There is no ability/need for a client to create an Upwork account with Direct Contracts.
 Clients can access the contract via email from Upwork.
-If a client decides to create an Upwork client account, new contracts with that freelancer will be subject to freelancer service fees and client payment processing fees.
+If a client decides to create an Upwork client account, new contracts with that freelancer will be subject to freelancer service fees.

 Please avoid sending your client the contract details page URL.
 Your client does not have an Upwork account, so they need a specially generated link to be able to access the contract information.
 We will send them the link to your contract via email, so let them know to be on the lookout for an email from Upwork.com.

 Yes, Direct Contracts are available to freelancers and their clients in the 180+ countries where we operate.